 The identification of buffer zones and environmentally sensitive areas is a critical step in project planning—particularly when implementing practices like prescribed grazing.
 Buffer zones are transitional areas established between grazed lands and sensitive ecosystems, such as riparian zones, wetlands, endangered species habitats, or culturally significant sites.
 These zones serve to protect water quality, soil health, and biodiversity by minimizing direct disturbance from livestock activities (California Rangeland Conservation Coalition, 2007).

-For example, riparian areas, which are particularly sensitive to erosion and nutrient loading, should be clearly delineated and often require exclusion or restricted access to livestock.According to the California Department of Fish and Wildlife (CDFW), maintaining vegetative buffers of appropriate width can significantly reduce sediment, nutrient runoff, and physical disturbance to waterways, benefiting aquatic and terrestrial species alike (CDFW, 2021).
+Riparian areas are particularly sensitive to erosion and nutrient loading, should be clearly delineated and often require exclusion or restricted access to livestock.
+Fencing off riparian areas to protect them as a vegetative buffer is the most desirable option.
+Water should be provided for grazing animals in the form of an on-site stock pond or a portable water source located outside of environmentally sensitive areas (California Board of Forestry and Fire Protection, 2021).
+According to the California Department of Fish and Wildlife (CDFW), maintaining vegetative buffers of appropriate width can significantly reduce sediment, nutrient runoff, and physical disturbance to waterways, benefiting aquatic and terrestrial species alike (CDFW, 2021)

+If accelerated soil erosion is observed, grazing animals should be herded out of an area.
+Prescribed grazing should avoid occurring on saturated soils that are more vulnerable to compaction, erosion, and runoff.
+Precipitation patterns should be considered when planning timing of grazing (California Board of Forestry and Fire Protection, 2021).

 In addition, habitats of special-status species, such as vernal pools or California red-legged frog breeding areas, must be identified early in the planning process.
 Grazing may still be compatible in some of these areas, but only under carefully timed and monitored conditions to avoid harm to flora and fauna (USFWS, 2017).
 Use of adaptive management strategies, such as rotational grazing schedules or temporary fencing, helps to balance vegetation goals with habitat protection.